Eliza McCardle Johnson: First Lady of the United States

 Johnson traveled to Washington with her surviving children, her son-in-law David T. Patterson, and her grandchildren.
 They arrived on August 6, 1865.
 After arriving, she chose a room on the second floor directly opposite the president's office.
 Johnson was not able to serve effectively as first lady due to her poor health, and she remained largely confined to her bedroom, leaving the social chores to her daughter Martha.
 Though she disliked being the president's wife, she enjoyed the fact that her entire family all lived together.

 Johnson would receive her husband's guests at the White House, but she appeared publicly as first lady on only two occasions: a celebration for Queen Emma of Hawaii in 1866 and a children's ball for the president's sixtieth birthday in 1868.
-In both instances, she remained seated while receiving guests.
+In both instances, she did not rise while receiving guests.
 She also received many letters from the public while she was the first lady, often asking for political favors or access to the president.
-Her correspondences were managed by daughter and the White House staff.
+Her correspondences were managed by her daughter and the White House staff.
 Though she was not active publicly, Johnson was able to regularly engage in activities with her family with some assistance.